A Guide to Accounting and Compliance for SMBs

 Other than legal requirements, you may also want to take precautions to protect data from hackers and data breaches.

 IPs, Trademarks, Assets

-You can secure your intellectual property such as brand name, trade name, or product development through registering a trademark, patent, commercial agreements, etc. In addition, these assets may also need be reflected in your financial records.
+You can secure your intellectual property, such as brand name, trade name, or product development, through registering a trademark, patent, commercial agreements, etc. In addition, these assets may also need to be reflected in your financial records.